The Lord is calling, “Come away with me…”

 Christ didn’t send his disciples off alone, but he called them TO HIMSELF.
 For it is only in his presence and learning from him that we find true rest for our souls.
 Come away WITH ME he’s saying.
 Come away and LET ME quiet your soul and spirit.
 Come away and find rest IN ME.

-To spend time with him, in Selah Stillness, like Mary did, learning to love him more.
-To pour our hearts out to him, and let his heart speak to ours.
+By spending time with him, like Mary did, learning to love him more.
+And pouring our hearts out to him, letting his heart speak to ours.

-And to delve into his Word and learn to know him intimately.
-To pour over it and let it renew our minds and feed our souls.
+By delving into his Word, learning to know him intimately.
+Pouring over it and letting it renew our minds and feed our souls.

-And then to get up and go, like Martha.
-Because we are surrounded by a burdened, troubled world, and hurting, confused people.
+And then getting up to go like Martha.
+To our burdened, troubled world that’s full of hurting, confused people.
 And only those who have true rest can offer it to others.

 In this world that is contantly clamoring for our time and attention, let’s push it all to the side.
 To answer that one, most important call.
 Delay the instant messages, turn off the push notifications, and ignore the likes, shares, and comments for a while.

 The Lord is calling.
-May we pause to get away with him in our own quiet place.
+May we pause to get away with him in our quiet place.